Things You Should Never Say to a Single Friend

 Despite our best intentions, the things we say to our single friends can be hurtful—and occasionally even devastating.
-Relationship and wellness expert Deepak Kashyap reveals why you should never say these six things to a single friend.
+Relationship and wellness expert Deepak Kashyap reveals six phrases you should strike from your conversations.

 “But you’re so gorgeous!”